Yellow-legged Gull Larus michahellis

 Since 2000, the number of Yellow-legged Gulls visiting the region has reached levels where only summarised data are published in the regional Reports and detailed analysis is no longer possible.
 Generally, the species is now recorded in all months but the broad picture of a bi-modal pattern of occurrence (late-summer and winter influxes, respectively) is firmly established.
 It is likely that the number of individuals annually is now well into three figures.

 In 2004, a count of 18 on August 31st at Chasewater (Staffs) constituted a regional record at that time for a single locality.
 During 2007, a new regional locality-high of 20 occurred at Draycote (Warks) on January 23rd, while at least 22 individuals were identified there during the last week of the month.
 In 2010, a new record was established at Draycote, with 25 on July 28th and 26 on July 30th.
 At least 36 individuals were identified on these two dates, comprising 14 adults, one fourth-year, 7 second-years and 14 juveniles.
+On August 8th 2013, 41 were counted at Draycote, with a further 7 at the adjoining Toft Farm.
 In Worcestershire, 16 were counted at Throckmorton landfill in October 2009.
 In the West Midlands 'county', 14 were at Stubbers Green on July 21st 2010, with at least 31 different individuals during the month.

 |5-year Mean||Draycote||Tame Valley||Throckmorton||Westwood||Belvide||Blithfield||Chasewater||Bartley||Stubbers Green|